agiliq/building-api-django/docs/more-views-and-viewsets.rst

 So which one should you use when?
 My rule of thumb is,

-- Use code:`viewsets.ModelViewSet` when you are goin to allow all or most of crud operations on a model.
+- Use :code:`viewsets.ModelViewSet` when you are goin to allow all or most of crud operations on a model.
 - Use :code:`generics.*` when you only want to allow some operations on a model
 - Use :code:`APIView` when you want to completely customize the behaviour.